Darvaron/TweetEmotionRecognition/README.md

 - duplicated spaces are deleted.
 - '' are deleted.
 - for each word:
-    * ..., ’, ', “, ”, .”, (, ", ), !, ? are removed from the word.
-    * ,, \, ., ;, :, ‘, ’, ", ', ! are removed at the end - some are redundant.
+    * Some symbols are removed from the tweets in certain cases. (for example, periods at the end of the words)
     * The word is classified in: word, user, url, hashtag or unidentified.
     * The word is reaplce by word, <usermention>, <url>, <hashtag>, word respectively.
-- Then is passed to sequence (one hot encoding and word embedding) and finally truncated and padded.
+- The tweet is passed to sequence (one hot encoding and word embedding) and finally truncated and padded.